Catalyst Grant

 • Community engagement in research and/or disseminations of findings

 If some or all of these EDI components are not relevant for the proposed project, please provide an explanation.
-The explanation will be assessed by the evaluation panel to determine the weight of this question to your overall score (0 to 100%).
+During the LOI phase, the explanation will be assessed by the evaluation panel and you will be provided feedback.
+During the Full Proposal phase, the explanation will be assessed by the evaluation panel to determine the weight of this question to your overall score (0 to 100%).

 • Recruitment